pydio/cells-client/README.md

 make dev
 ```

-Cells Client uses the Go Modules mechanism to manage dependencies: you can checkout the code anywhere in your local machine, it does not have to be within your `GOPATH`.
+Cells Client uses the Go Modules mechanism to manage dependencies: you can check out the code anywhere in your local machine, it does not have to be within your `GOPATH`.

 ## License